dreamgrove/dreamgrove/content/feral/compendium.md

 Note: for Feral, the talents in the first two gates have similar power-levels, and you can freely distribute extra points how you please here, up until you have spent 20 points.
 The final gate has stronger nodes and you should always spend the maximum points possible here (10).

 Options for the first two gates:
-- {{< spell 391700 "Double-Clawed Rake" >}} -> {{< spell 391709 "Rampant Ferocity" >}}: this comes down to pull size, DCR particularly excels in low and medium (pug) size pulls and is generally the better choice, however RF can pull ahead with large pulls e.g. in a dungeon with dense trash or with an organised group doing consistent triple~ pulls.
+- {{< spell 391700 "Double-Clawed Rake" >}} -> {{< spell 391709 "Rampant Ferocity" >}}: this comes down to pull size; DCR particularly excels in low and medium (pug) size pulls and is generally the better choice, however RF can pull ahead with large pulls e.g. in a dungeon with dense trash or with an organised group doing consistent triple~ pulls.
 - {{< spell 391700 "Double-Clawed Rake" >}} -> {{< spell 384665 "Taste for Blood" >}}: if you want more single target, TFB is a great option e.g. for Tyrannical weeks, while also providing some funnel value on trash.
 - {{< spell 391785 "Tear Open Wounds" >}} -> {{< spell 391709 "Rampant Ferocity" >}}: if your goal is purely to funnel, you can change to RF and spend your finishers on Bite while only using {{< spell 285381 "Primal Wrath" >}} only to maintain Rip in AoE.
 This is somewhat more advanced with more consideration for energy and combo points, and requires you to break ‘primal wrath spam' muscle memory.
 - {{< spell 48484 "Infected Wounds" >}} -> {{< spell 384665 "Taste for Blood" >}}: if you are not running Double-clawed Rake, Taste for Blood is a great option that offers a prominent single target gain over Infected Wounds this patch as a result of the {{< spell 391881 "Apex" >}} changes.
 Even moreso if running {{< spell 391528  "Convoke the Spirits" >}}.